 - Segregation of different sub-contractors

 - Communications including signage

 - Information gathering to identify high risk individuals (return from holiday etc)

 - Clean desks – Desks should be left clear of all paper and clutter thus allowing an efficient method of cleaning to be utilised

-- Hand sanitisers – will be made available for all operational areas of our business
+- Hand sanitisers – are available for all operational areas of our business

-- Wash hand basins – Additional hand washing stations will be provided on all of our sites.
+- Wash hand basins – Additional hand washing stations are being provided on all of our sites.

 - Visitors - On visiting any of our business units the temperature of each visitor is measured.
 Any visitor with a temperature beyond